scikit-adaptation/skada-bench/README.md

 If you want to add new solvers, dataset or scorers just follow the instructions in the [CONTRIBUTE.md](CONTRIBUTE.md) file.

-> **Note:** The current implementation closely reproduces the results from the paper, with minor variations in some cases.
-Expect minor adjustments and enhancements to the codebase in the coming weeks to improve reproducibility.
+> **Note:** Current implementation reproduces results from the paper, with minor variations in some cases.
+Expect minor code adjustments in coming weeks to improve reproducibility.
+A revised paper version with near-exact reproducibility is also planned.

 ## Requirements